 I'm so busy that I don't have time to visit the doctor.

-How often have you hear some on say, "I wish I had gone to the doctor earlier."
+How often have you heard someone say, "I wish I had gone to the doctor